 To empower girls, RDF has volunteers and mentorship teams to give them the necessary skills to cope with the transition into teenage years.

-To empower girls, RDF sends girl students for personality development and communication skills training.
-GE has been working with RDF for several years and each year, the participation of the number of girls increases significantly.
-The girls also participated in the Lead India 2020 program which aims at building self awareness in rural children in order to groom them as future leaders of India.
-The students learnt about their responsibilities to their communities and society at large and managing personal challenges.
-It was an opportunity the girls took to very well and our hope is that it has imbibed enough self belief in their own abilities to be active members of their communities.
+Girls, alongside their boy counterparts, are encouraged to attend personality development and communication skills training in the summer school conducted by Synchrony Financial.
+They have been working with RDF for several years and each year, the participation of the number of girls increases significantly.
+Our girls also participated in the Lead India 2020 program which aims at building self-awareness in rural children in order to groom them as future leaders of India.
+The students learnt about their responsibilities towards their communities and society at large and how to manage personal challenges.
+It was an opportunity that the girls learnt a lot from and our hope is that it has empowered them to become socially conscious citizens who are the change-makers of tomorrow.